← Back to Blog

 Look beyond average utilization and consider your performance requirements.
 Sometimes a slightly larger instance offers better price-performance or includes features that take out additional service costs.

-4. Leverage spot instances and preemptible VMs
+4. Leverage spot instances and preemptible VMs (especially for AI/ML workloads)

-These offer 50-90% discounts in exchange for potential interruption.
-Perfect for your CI/CD pipelines, batch processing, ML training, and any fault-tolerant workloads.
+Spot instances and preemptible VMs offer 50-90% discounts in exchange for potential interruption, making them ideal for your CI/CD pipelines, batch processing, ML training, and any fault-tolerant workloads.

 5. Optimize storage costs